Effective virus protection for your Exchange Server with ClamAV

 Antivirus software should be installed on each and every computer.
 The optimal antivirus solution for Exchange Server, however, is this: your server refuses to collect the email and it will never reach the users' inboxes or - at least - the server informs users about the possible dangers the mail might pose.

 The well-known antivirus software ClamAV is pre-installed on the Exchange Server Toolbox.
-With ClamAV refusing emails can easily be accomplished (Exchange Server 2007 or higher).
+The program is kept up to date and doesn't allow any security gaps.
+ClamAV supports the direct refusal of infected emails (Exchange Server 2007 or higher).
 Another benefit of this antispam strategy: the email was never accepted and thus does not have to be stored in your email archive.
 The sender is informed why his email was not delivered and can take measures against the malware on his system.